k-mundra/space_biofilm/README.md

 ## Overview

-Biofilm growth poses significant risks to astronaut health, life-support systems, and space- craft materials during long-duration missions.
-This creates an imperative to study their growth parameters; however, experimental characterization of biofilm behavior in microgravity re- mains costly and limited, restricting the ability to evaluate microbial risk in spaceflight envi- ronments.
-To mitigate the challenge of data availability, we develop a multimodal scientific ma- chine learning framework that predicts biofilm growth on engineering surfaces in microgravity by leveraging Earth-based biofilm measurements, along with available spaceflight observations.
+Biofilm growth poses significant risks to astronaut health, life-support systems, and spacecraft materials during long-duration missions.
+This creates an imperative to study their growth parameters; however, experimental characterization of biofilm behavior in microgravity remains costly and limited, restricting the ability to evaluate microbial risk in spaceflight environments.
+To mitigate the challenge of data availability, we develop a multimodal scientific machine learning framework that predicts biofilm growth on engineering surfaces in microgravity by leveraging Earth-based biofilm measurements, along with available spaceflight observations.
-Our approach integrates confocal microscopy–derived morphological features, material surface descriptors, and optional gene-expression profiles into a convolutional Long Short-Term Mem- ory (ConvLSTM) architecture capable of modeling biofilm structure and coverage.
+Our approach integrates confocal microscopy–derived morphological features, material surface descriptors, and optional gene-expression profiles into a convolutional Long Short-Term Memory (ConvLSTM) architecture capable of modeling biofilm structure and coverage.
 Domain insights from diffusion–reaction transport physics are incorporated into the design of feature representations and learning objectives.
 Using this framework, we evaluate whether growth characteristics observed on Earth can be translated to microgravity conditions and estimate